YasserGersy/FastManager/README.md

 #<h2> What this program does? </h2>

-it enables you to  (choose one of these options <br />
-Download only installer from <br />
 1- Delete all Files of a certain directory<br />
 2- Delete all shortcuts<br />
 3- Delete all text files<br />